cfsimplicity/spreadsheet-cfml/README.md

 - Existing code needs adapting to invoke the library.
 Existing CFML spreadsheet functions and the `<cfspreadsheet>` tag won't work with it.

+### Adobe ColdFusion

+Although primarily intended for Lucee, the library can be run under ColdFusion 2016 or higher.
+This may be useful where you want to your codebase to be cross-compatible between the two engines.

+Please note though that _writing password-protected files only works with Lucee_.

 ## Minimum Requirements for version 2.x

 - Java 8 or higher
 - Lucee 5.x or higher
-- Adobe ColdFusion 2016 or higher (See below for limitations of ACF support)
+- Adobe ColdFusion 2016 or higher

 If you are running Java 6 and 7, Lucee 4.5 or ACF11, please use [version 1.x.](https://github.com/cfsimplicity/lucee-spreadsheet/tags)